 The island of St. Martin is located near the top of the Lesser Antilles, just 8 km south of Anguilla.
 The northern portion of the island is a part of France, while the southern portion is a country within the Kingdom of the Netherlands called Sint Maarten.
-The island has been shared by two nations – it is the smallest land mass in the world to be shared by two governments – for almost 350 years.
+It is the smallest land mass in the world to be shared by two governments, and it has been this way for almost 350 years.

-Eight of the 38 Lesser Antilles Endemic Bird Area restricted-range birds occur in St Martin, none of which are endemic to the island.
+Eight of the 38 Lesser Antilles restricted-range birds occur in St Martin, none of which are endemic to the island.
 These are the Bridled Quail-dove, Purple-throated Carib, Green-throated Carib, Antillean Crested Hummingbird, Caribbean Elaenia, Scaly-breasted Thrasher, Pearly-eyed Thrasher, and Lesser Antillean Bullfinch.